 - Mice like walking on the foam surface: it provides better grip and feels warmer;

 - Foam cages are lighter, which is crucial for juvenile mice.

-- Fifteen(15) two-layer foam bases pre-assembled with plastic magnet holders;
+- Fifteen(15) two-layer foam bases (diameter 325 mm) pre-assembled with plastic magnet holders;

-- Three (3) plastic walls for creating an external cage barrier and three (3) set of internal barriers for creating mazes (when applicable);
+- Three (3) plastic walls for creating an external cage barrier and three (3) sets of internal barriers for creating mazes (when applicable).
+Wall height: 40 mm;

-- Clips and stickers for attaching the internal barriers.
+- Clips and stickers for attaching the internal barriers (when applicable).

-Using these parts allows fully assembling three cages or mazes and leaving the remaining 12 base parts as spares.
+Using these parts allows assembling three cages or mazes simultaneously and leaving the remaining 12 bases as spares.
 If you are using all fifteen bases simultaneously, remember to clean and disinfect the walls and internal barriers before using them for a different mouse.